ZupIT/nimbus-docs/swiftui/operation.md

 We'll use a function to format a value as a currency as an example.

 ### 1. Implement the operation
-Write the structure with parameters and conforms with protocol `OperationDecodable`.
+Write the structure with the parameters of the operation and make it conform to the protocol `OperationDecodable`.

 ```swift
 import NimbusSwiftUI